-Helping public sector organisations select a finance system
+Helping the NHS select a finance system

-- > Level of after-sales support what can you expect and will the supplier support you directly or via a third party? - > Can the supplier offer you a revenue only model and hence negate the need to find additional capital?
+- > Ability to provide cloud, on-premise and shared service based solutions -if the supplier you choose is experienced in all areas, this helps to future proof the system should your business or IT requirements change. - > Level of after-sales support what can you expect and will the supplier support you directly or via a third party? - > Can the supplier offer you a revenue only model and hence negate the need to find additional capital?